-- recommendations to approve resolutions, in Committees I and II: - recommendations to amend Appendices I and II, in Committee I; - approval of resolutions and proposals to amend Appendices I and II in Plenary session; and - motions to amend resolutions and proposals.
+- recommendations to approve resolutions and decisions, in Committees I and II; - recommendations to amend Appendices I and II, in Committee I; - approval of resolutions and proposals to amend Appendices I and II in plenary session; and - motions to amend resolutions and proposals.

-A simple majority (more than onehalf) of votes cast is necessary to adopt all procedural motions relating to the conduct of the business of the meeting, such as points of order (Rule 26).
-If 100 Parties vote on an issue that requires a simple majority, the motion is adopted if 51 Parties must vote in the affirmative (Robert's Rules, Rule 39).
-An affirmative vote of one-third (1/3) of the Parties is necessary to reopen debate in Plenary session on a matter covered by a recommendation from one of the Committees (Rule 19.1).
+A simple majority of votes cast (meaning more than one-half of the votes if there are only two options 'in favour' or 'against') is necessary to adopt all procedural motions relating to the conduct of the business of the meeting, such as points of order (Rule 26).
+If 100 Parties vote on an issue that requires a simple majority, the motion is adopted if 51 Parties vote in the affirmative (Robert's Rules, Rule 39).
+An affirmative vote of one-third (1/3) of the Parties is necessary to reopen debate in plenary session on a matter covered by a recommendation from one of the Committees (Rule 19.1).